MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsEmergencyCallingPolicy.md

 ```

 ### -ExtendedNotifications
 A list of one or more instances of TeamsEmergencyCallingExtendedNotification.
+Each TeamsEmergencyCallingExtendedNotification should use a unique EmergencyDialString.

 ```yaml
 Type: System.Management.Automation.PSListModifier[Microsoft.Teams.Policy.Administration.Cmdlets.Core.TeamsEmergencyCallingExtendedNotification]